18F/identity-idp/README.md

 Download the GeoIP2 Binary and save it at `geo_data/GeoLite2-City.mmdb`.
 The app will start using that Geolite2 file for geolocation after restart.

-#### Troubleshooting

-If you are developing on OS X, and if you receive the following prompt the first time you run the test suite, enter `sekret` as the passphrase:

-![alt text][mac-test-passphrase-prompt]

-[mac-test-passphrase-prompt]: mac-test-passphrase-prompt.png "Mac Test Passphrase Prompt"

 ### Installing with Docker